mhnd6/capstone/README.md

 ## Full Stack Nano - Final Project (Capstone)

-An API responsible for managing Casting Agency company Wich allows them to assign actors or create movies and retrieve them The application must:
+An API responsible for managing Casting Agency company which allows them to assign actors or create movies and retrieve them The application must:

 1. Do CRUD operations on both actors and movies.